cleph01/charlesmontoya/blogposts/why-I-stopped-chasing-web-dev.md

 Another tremendous cookie added to my cookie jar. 🍪

 **Embracing Clarity and Adaptability:**
 This journey has underscored the importance of recognizing my strengths and weaknesses.

 Jumping into adversity headfirst has helped built more self-trust and resilience. 🌱

 **From Plumbing to Networking and Cybersecurity:**
-My eclectic background, including plumbing, offers a unique perspective on infrastructure.
+My eclectic background, which includes construction and plumbing, offers a unique perspective on infrastructure.

 The allure of working behind the scenes reignited my passion.

-Networking, akin to plumbing, embodies practical skills vital for digital society, while cybersecurity's perpetual demand and emphasis on web integrity captivate me. 🔧
+Networking, like plumbing, embodies practical skills vital for a digital society, while cybersecurity's perpetual demand and emphasis on web integrity will always be a bulwark against people trying to break it. 🔧

 **Current Pursuits and Future Aspirations:**
-So where am I today, well, presently I'm diligently studying for certifications in CCNA and Google Cybersecurity Professional, laying the groundwork for a promising career.
-These endeavors will symbolize my commitment to showcasing a passion for learning and readiness in this dynamic field. 💼
+So where am I today, well, presently I'm diligently studying for certifications in CCNA and Google Cybersecurity Professional, laying the groundwork for a promising career. 💼

+These endeavors will symbolize my commitment to showcasing a passion for learning and readiness in this dynamic field.

 **Conclusion:**
-My transition signifies a blend of practicality, personal growth, and foresight.
+My transition is the product of practicality, personal growth, and foresight.

-What stands between me and a software development career demandeds more time, while networking and cybersecurity offer clearer paths for growth.
+What stands between me and a career in software development demands more time, while networking and cybersecurity, which also requires time, seems to offer clearer paths for growth and career with the help of certifications and hands-on labs.

-By embracing a more hands-on path, leveraging my strengths, and anticipating industry trends, I'm positioning myself for a fulfilling career in today's tech landscape. 🌟
+It's a more hands-on path, they leveraging my strengths, and it anticipates industry trends.

+So, I honestly do feel like I'm positioning myself in a much better for a fulfilling career in today's tech landscape. 🌟

 **Supporting Resources:**